 3. Add Oil or Butter to the Rice

-Adding oil or butter to rice helps keep the grains of rice from sticking together, but it also weighs down some of that frothy bubbling action that can happen even with the best-rinsed rice.
+Adding a few drops of oil or butter to rice helps keep the grains of rice from sticking together, but it also weighs down some of that frothy bubbling action that can happen even with the best-rinsed rice.

 We recommend the following sources of fat for rice mostly due to the flavors they impart: